amantham20/amantham20/README.md

 Student by day, Developer by Night
 </h3>

 <p> Currently pursuing a major in Computer Science, and Mathematics and a Minor in Computational Mathematics, Science & Engineering (CMSE), and Entrepreneurship & Innovation at Michigan State University.
 I fell in love with computers at first sight.
 My main interests include Algorithms and Computer theory, Cloud technology, and Machine Learning/Artificial intelligence.
-I also dabble in other aspects of Business, Engineering, web and mobile development. </p>
+I also dabble in other aspects of Business, Engineering, Web and Mobile development. </p>

 <p>
 I'm involved in a variety of extracurriculars on campus, including AI club, Entrepreneurship club, and the Engineering Student Council.